UofM-Final-Project/Home_Gardeners_Analysis/README.md

 Pull historical weather data, geoJSON zip code data, and elevations and pinpoint last frost dates and build a model to predict future dates possibly by weather pattern.

 ## Project Description
 Amy inquired with a horticulturist who runs a decent sized FB group for Minnesota gardeners about what might be a topic that would be useful for home gardeners.
 She said that there is great debate on actual last frost dates in the region.
 She found no consensus amongst local experts.
-We plan to pull historical weather data, geoJSON zip code data, and elevations and pinpoint last frost dates in order to build a model to predict future frost dates in the region and possibly by weather pattern.
-We were able to find historical data available on weather.gov site in a GeoJSON format here: https://www.weather.gov/documentation/services-web-api.
-The National Weather Service (NWS) API allows developers access to critical forecasts, alerts, and observations, along with other weather data.
-The API was designed with a cache-friendly approach that expires content based upon the information life cycle.
-The API is based upon of JSON-LD to promote machine data discovery.
+We plan to pull historical weather data and observation station data to pinpoint last frost dates in order to build a model to predict future last frost dates in the region based.
+We were able to find historical data available http://www.rcc-acis.org/docs_webservices.html in a JSON format.
+As documented on their website, "The Applied Climate Information System (ACIS) was developed and is maintained by the NOAA Regional Climate Centers (RCCs).
+It was designed to manage the complex flow of information from climate data collectors to the end users of climate data information.
+The main purpose of ACIS is to alleviate the burden of climate information management for people who use climate information to make management decisions."

 ### Questions To Answer
-- What has been the historical average frost dates?
+- What has been the historical average last frost date?
 - Is there an accurate way to predict the last frost date?
-- Does previous temperatures or precipitation have an impact on final frost date?
+- Do previous temperatures and/or precipitation levels have an impact on last frost date in the spring?

 ### Group Communication Protocols
 - We communicated regularly using Slack and held weekly meeting via Zoom.